TheMTank/GridUniverse/README.md

 For a general documentation on how the environment works refer to the official documentation on https://gym.openai.com/docs

+## Running GridWorld

+To run our custom environment run

+`python examples/examples.py`

+Study that code to see how to use the environment but for more info check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)

 ## API Reference

 Further documentation can be found in the "docs" folder.